What is the Great Resignation?

 1. Find out how the needs of all your workers have evolved

 The great remote work experiment reordered the lives of all your employees: some were impacted more and some less so, but there is certainly a before and after work-from-home (or work-from-anywhere, like us here at QuestionPro).
-We all began to rethink our relationship with work, and its place on the priority scale alongside our family, friends, and personal needs.
+We all began to rethink our relationship with work, and its place on the priority scale.
 Therefore, if you’re in charge of HR for your company… yep, you have to give a serious review to your work environment and satisfaction surveys from before the pandemic!

-The rules of the game have changed, and now that the return to the office is approaching little by little, not everyone is going to want to return to the “old normal.”
-This is why effectively surveying your people, and really listening to them, is more important than ever.
-Many are motivated to change jobs in search of what you may not be giving them.
+The rules of the game have changed, and now that the return to the office is approaching little by little.
+Not everyone is going to want to return to the “old normal.”
+To avoid further resignation waves and it is important to effectively survey your people, and really listen to them.
+Many are motivated to change jobs or resign in search of what you may not be giving them.
 In many cases COVID revealed the true colors of a company: those that already had a good culture knew how to adapt.
 Companies that didn’t likely translated their toxic environment into the remote work areas.

 2. Lead with empathy, feedback, creativity and interest

 A modern manager doesn’t just delegate and drive strategy.
 Quite the contrary: they begin by shaping the culture of their team.
-For that reason, a leader who is accessible, vulnerable and in touch with their emotions will transmit the same to their team, and there is no better time to put this into practice than now, when burnout levels have joined The Great Resignation to create a perfect staff turnover storm.
+A leader who is accessible, vulnerable and in touch with their emotions will transmit the same to their team.
+There is no better time to put this into practice than now, when burnout levels have joined The Great Resignation to create a perfect staff turnover storm.

-Several studies have concluded that talking to your employees about their workload, in addition to their passions, aspirations and dreams, increases productivity and belonging to a workplace, and opens the possibility of integrating those hobbies or aspirations into their day to day at work.
+Several studies have concluded that talking to your employees about their workload, passions and aspirations increases productivity in the workplace.
+This further opens the possibility of integrating those hobbies or aspirations into their day to day at work.
 This bonding method helps employees feel more engaged and satisfied with their work, which in turn increases productivity.

 3. Reinvent the way your team works based on knowledge and not intuition

 This way, you can have the best of both worlds for your staff.
-According to research, what post-COVID employees value most —regardless of whether they are for or against returning to the office— is the flexibility to decide on the way they work—that is, how much of their time should be devoted to actual work, how much to improve their lifestyle and how much is allocated for their family, partner, or friends.
-A happy, motivated employee is a productive employee, and that’s one who won’t quit even in the middle of the Great Resignation!
+According to research, what post-COVID employees value most is the flexibility to decide on the way they work.
+A happy, motivated employee is an employee that will avoid resignation.

-Remember that every resignation, recruiting, and onboarding process costs your company real money: this wave of resignations could add up to costing over $23 billion across organizations, so plan ahead by doing the right things at the right time.
-What worked before will not necessarily work now, so intuition must be replaced by concrete data and insights to make more informed decisions, and make your company thrive even in the hardest times.
+Remember that every resignation, recruiting, and onboarding process costs money.
+This wave of resignations could add up to costing over $23 billion across organizations.
+Therefore, plan ahead by doing the right things at the right time.
+Intuition must be replaced by concrete data and insights to make more informed decisions, and make your company thrive even in the hardest times.